 A few weeks ago, we hosted an intimate harvest dinner as our last little hurrah to celebrate our season of outdoor dining and prolonged country house living.
 Never before have we spent so much time hidden away wining and dining, unhurried, surrounded with family.

-two French apple tarts, don’t let those dark, burned edges fool you, it was delicious with fresh whipped cream, even for breakfast the next morning
+I’ve been baking bread several times a week using kosher salt and rosemary from the garden to garnish the top, it goes fasttwo French apple tarts, don’t let those dark, burned edges fool you, it was delicious with fresh whipped cream, even for breakfast the next morning

 I wouldn’t be honest if I didn’t confess, I’m having a hard time focusing on really anything more than what’s for dinner.
 Sure, I get other stuff done and move through the day, it’s just that I don’t feel any real sense of urgency to check things off an arbitrary list.
 Dinner feels most important.

-plating small handfuls of salad to serve alongside the soup, it was cold in there, therefore the hat.
+plating small handfuls of salad to serve alongside the soup, it was coldin there, therefore the hat.
 I ordered a new sweater to wear for the dinner, didn’t make it in time so blue jeans and a faded leather shirt it was

-serving dinner helps keep every day from feeling like a blur…
+serving dinner helps keep every day fromfeeling like a blur…

 Husband and I have this strange dialog where I ask him what we should have or do for dinner, usually while we’re doing our daily walk and he never really answers, it’s just me talking out loud.
 You see, I’ve probably been thinking about dinner since or before coffee, it’s just one of my things.

-here are the plates waiting to receive the French apple tart, I started collection Portmeirion Botanic Garden when my kids were babies.
+soup was delicious, salad had a bitlocal dirt still left in it 🙂here we’re all helping to plate up the coq au vin, it really was delicious even though it looks all brownwe served it over a very small scoop of creamy mashed potatoes, everything came from the kitchen hot transferred in the Kubota, of course I wiped the rim of each plate with a dishtowel before placing at each seat here are the plates waiting to receive the French apple tart, I started collection Portmeirion Botanic Garden when my kids were babies.
 Almost gave it to the thrift store when I thought I tired of it, so happy to still have it on hand

 As I write we’re having our very first snowfall, I’ll get distracted and go outside and go for a long solo walk (these days I’m usually walking twice, once with Bill, once alone) instead of finishing here, all the while thinking about what I’ll make this afternoon, tonight, this weekend, even thinking and planning out what will be our next hopeful significant family gathering, Thanksgiving.